seymouslee/NewsAnalyser/README.md

 ```
 npm run build
 ```
 It should generate a folder, `./dist`.
 Upload the contents within this folder to your server, and you should be able to view the web application in your remote server.
-For this project, I'm using AWS Amplify to host my backend due to its ease of use without much security trade-offs.
+For this project, I'm using AWS Amplify to host my backend due to its ease of use without the security trade-offs.

 ## APIs
 ### `POST /analyze`